Wrapping up my “Birds of Prey” fanfiction! Batgirl versus O-Ren Ishii! Black Canary and Sonya Blade versus Scorpion! And what’s that about a bomb?

 Batgirl admitted a grudging respect for O-Ren Ishii’s swordsmanship.

-The swordswoman quickly had the vigilante on the defensive, each slash of her ninja-to forcing Batgirl to keep her guard up.
-She blocked blows with her gauntlets, others she ducked under.
+The swordswoman instantly put the vigilante on the defensive, each slash of her ninja-to forcing Batgirl to keep her guard up.
+She blocked blows with her gauntlets, ducked under others.

 Then O-Ren feinted, drawing an opening in Batgirl’s defenses.
-She turned her back to the vigilante and thrust her blade behind her.
+She turned her back to the vigilante and thrust her blade behind her on her left side.

-It pierced the vigilante’s Kevlar weaving at Batgirl’s stomach.
+It pierced the vigilante’s Kevlar weaving on the right side of Batgirl’s stomach.

 For a moment, both combatants stood motionless, the weight of the moment falling upon them.
 O-Ren broke the silence.